ByteFan/byteball-for-web-merchant/README.md

 # byteball-for-web-merchants
-Accept Byteball payments for any goods or services you sell on the internet.
+Byteball for web merchants is a payment gateway between your web merchant site and the Byteball network.

 ## Main feature
-With Byteball for web merchants solution, your website will show a quick Byteball payment button similar to the well known Paypal button.
+With Byteball for web merchants you will be able to accept Byteball payments for any goods or services you sell on the internet.
+Your website will display a quick Byteball payment button similar to the well known Paypal button.
 It is a pure script implementation: nothing to install.

-In a minute you will be able to accept Byteball payments from mobile or desktop customers for any good or service you sell on the internet at a minimal cost and effort.
+In a minute you will be able to accept Byteball payments from mobile or desktop customers holding a Byteball wallet at a minimal cost and effort.

+On top of that Byteball for web merchants is anonymous, you do not need to register.

 ## Download
-Easy implementation, anonymous, nothing to install.
-100% script solution platform wise independent.
+Easy implementation, nothing to install, 100% script solution, platform wise independent.

-See example.html
+See example.html for payment button integration and customization.

 ## Documentation
 See the Wiki section for documentation.